 When you install vinyl for your patio, porch, or courtyard flooring; kids and pets can play on it as much as they want without you having to worry about scratches and stain damage.
 What’s more, vinyl flooring is waterproof, hence not susceptible to mold infestation.

-Remember also, that its waterproof, nonporous nature means that you won’t have a hard time cleaning and maintaining your outdoors vinyl flooring.
+Remember also, that its waterproof, nonporous nature means that you won’t have a hard time cleaning and maintaining your outdoor vinyl flooring.

 If you’re a parent, your children most likely spend lots of hours playing outdoors.
 Therefore, you don’t want any surfaces that might put them at risk of injury.
-Which is where vinyl flooring comes in- as it’s designed with plenty traction to minimize chances of slipping.
+This is where vinyl flooring comes in- as it’s designed with plenty of traction to minimize chances of slipping.

 What’s more, vinyl flooring doesn’t have to be fastened to the subfloor using nails or screws, leaving no chances for injury by way of protruding nail heads.
 Unlike concrete surfaces which are harder and can cause injuries during falls, vinyl surfaces are softer and boast a more comfortable feel.

-To successfully install and use vinyl flooring on your patio or porch, ensure to clean the surface first to remove dirt and debris, as these will limit adhesion of the vinyl tiles to the surface.
+To successfully install vinyl flooring tiles and use vinyl flooring on your patio or porch, ensure to clean the surface first to remove dirt and debris, as these will limit the adhesion of the vinyl tiles to the surface.